sorawee/fishy-completion/README.md

 This [Quickscript](https://docs.racket-lang.org/quickscript/) script allows users to autocomplete an identifier via static analysis.

-To run the script, either use the menu or the keybinding `ctrl ,`.
+To run the script, either use the menu or the keybinding (`ctrl ,` or `ctrl <`).
 Running repeatedly will cycle through all candidates (similar to the [dynamic completion](https://github.com/Metaxal/quickscript-extra/blob/master/scripts/dynamic-abbrev.rkt) in Quickscript Extra).

 ## Guarantee and limitation